 At the other end of the scale, however, there are multi-million dollar, luxury mansions that sell for over $25 million.
 Here are two of the most expensive places shown in the series so far:

 The stunning nine-bedroom, 12-bathroom property spans more than 15,000 square feet.

-In season two, Davina showed a client around the luxury home, despite Jason and Brett’s worries that it was overpriced.
+In season 2, Davina showed a client around the luxury home, despite Jason and Brett's worries that it was overpriced.

 "I know selling this house at this price is really tough but I'm up for the challenge," she said.
 "I can't fathom the idea of Jason telling me, 'I told you so!'"

 In the first episode fans got a glimpse inside the jaw-dropping house, worth more than $40m, which includes 20,000 square feet of space.